Best Cheap Health Insurance in Rhode Island (2026)

 Although it's legal to sell short-term coverage in RI, strict state-level rules have made this type of insurance unprofitable.
 If you need to buy a medical insurance plan outside of open enrollment (Nov.
 1 through Jan.
 31), it's a good idea to see if you're eligible for a special enrollment period.

-Events like losing your job or existing coverage, getting married or divorced, moving to a new area or having a child can let you get a new plan outside open enrollment.
+Events including losing your job or existing coverage, getting married or divorced, moving to a new area or having a child can let you get a new plan outside open enrollment.

 Frequently asked questions